golemfactory/golem-docs/src/pages/docs/creators/ray/cluster-yaml.md

 It allows you to start a cluster on our testnet with one head node and one worker node.
 It will scale up to 10 nodes when the need arises.
 Check out the [setup tutorial](/docs/creators/ray/setup-tutorial) for more detailed guidance.

-The details of all the properties that are generally supported by Ray, can be found on [Ray docs site](https://docs.ray.io/en/latest/cluster/vms/references/ray-cluster-configuration.html).
+The details of all the properties generally supported by Ray, can be found on [Ray docs site](https://docs.ray.io/en/latest/cluster/vms/references/ray-cluster-configuration.html).

 Ray on Golem strives to support all configuration possibilities available for general Ray cluster managers.
 When you find a property we don't support yet, please [let us know (on `#Ray on Golem` discord channel)](https://chat.golem.network/).

 Feel free to have a look at the [minimal](https://github.com/golemfactory/ray-on-golem/blob/main/golem-cluser.mini.yaml) and [full](https://github.com/golemfactory/ray-on-golem/blob/main/golem-cluser.full.yaml) yaml examples.
-The minimal is stripped to bare minimum, it shows only the properties that are required (we are striving to cut it even more in the future).
+The minimal is stripped to the bare minimum, it shows only the properties that are required (we are striving to cut it even more in the future).
 The full exemplifies *all* properties that can be changed.